AtomBottle/Apex-Legends-Offsets/README.md

 ### Compile
 For Example i use VisualStudio<p>
 1.Creat a new project.Then,put src/stdafx.cpp into it<p>
-2.After that,add src/ to inclue floder<p>
+2.After that,add src/ to inclued directories<p>
 3.complie
 ### Dump apex legends from memory
 Follow https://github.com/CasualX/apexbot to bypass EasyAntiCheat&Start the game<p>